pyscaffold/pyscaffold/docs/extensions.rst

 function that:

 - receives a list of actions as first argument,
-- receives an object containing some helper methods as second argument,
+- receives a namespace object containing some helper methods as second argument,
 - registers custom actions that will be called later and
 - returns a modified version of the list of actions,